 Facebook Blueprint is exactly what its name suggests: a blueprint to navigate the many different facets of the social media giant.
 From learning how to effectively use Facebook Messenger to using Facebook business tools, users can learn how to create content for a custom audience, effectively engage in content curation, and consistently use Facebook as a tool for businesses to grow their audience and continue to improve engagement rates.

 Facebook Blueprint is a free service offered by Facebook, and this is part of what makes it so reliable.
-Rather than serving as a third-party with its own biases and suggestions, Facebook Blueprint offers information directly from the source and allows you to focus your efforts on your conversion rate, Facebook marketing tools, and other Facebook tools for businesses.
+Rather than serving as a third party with its own biases and suggestions, Facebook Blueprint offers information directly from the source and allows you to focus your efforts on your conversion rate, Facebook marketing tools, and other Facebook tools for businesses.

 Although they cost money, Facebook ads are one of the easiest ways to reach customers on the platform.
-Depending on the type of ad, they can be placed in a user’s feed or in one of the page sidebars.
+Depending on the type of ad, they can be placed in a user’s feed or on one of the page sidebars.
 No matter what kind you choose, make sure that you deploy effective tools such as these for adequate management.

 The Facebook ad library is essentially a library of all of the ads running on Facebook.
-The ad library is a useful social media marketing tool, as it allows you to view your own ads, as well as those of your competitors.
+The ad library is a useful marketing tool, as it allows you to view your own ads, as well as those of your competitors.
 Being able to access competitors’ ads allows you to get a feel for the custom audience for whom the ad was created, and determine what constitutes an effective Facebook marketing strategy.

 The Facebook ad library is also valuable because it saves and archives ads from past advertising campaigns.
 From simple ads designed to effectively target new leads’ email addresses to infographic templates used to deliver information in an appealing and compelling format, the Facebook ad library is an invaluable resource for anyone looking to gather Facebook insights and secure the most effective Facebook marketing tools currently available.